nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

     CREATE ROLE
     postgres=# GRANT ALL PRIVILEGES ON DATABASE nautobot TO nautobot;
     GRANT
+    postgres=# \connect nautobot
-    postgres=# GRANT CREATE ON SCHEMA public TO nautobot;
+    You are now connected to database "nautobot" as user "postgres". postgres=# GRANT CREATE ON SCHEMA public TO nautobot;
     GRANT
     postgres=# \q